JMPhotos/OBDII-HUD/1. Arduino/Tach/Readme.md

  NOTE 2: All colors are in Red Green Blue format and take values between 0 and 255.
 You can use an online color picker to determine the rgb values for any color you want. https://rgbcolorcode.com/

+ NOTE 3: In addition to these files, you will also need to download the OBDUART library. https://github.com/stanleyhuangyc/ArduinoOBD/tree/master/libraries/OBD2UART